Aqraba, Nablus: Israeli occupation

 Some farmland near Yanun owned by 300 Aqraba villagers was classified as an IDF firing range in 1967, but exercises were customarily suspended for brief periods in the past to allow the villagers access to their lands, according to local Palestinians.
-Since then they claim, the area has not been used in as a firing range for two decades.
-Recently these villagers, who either farm or live there have been denied access.
-They claim that this restriction does not apply equally to an outpost, Givat 777, of the Israeli settlement of Itamar.
+Since then they claim, the area has not been used as a firing range for two decades.
+Recently, as of 2012, these villagers, who either farm or live there, have been denied access.
+They claim that this restriction does not apply equally to the Givat 777 outpost of the Itamar Israeli settlement.
 They complain of settler harassment, the burning of vehicles, and of settler sheep flocks being led to graze on their wheat fields.
 The IDF has replied that both Palestinians and Israeli settlers are treated in the same way.

 In August 2014, the IDF brought in bulldozers to demolish 4 Palestinian homes on the outskirts of the town, in the al-Taweel neighbourhood, claiming that they were built without a permit.
 However, the villagers claimed that the houses had been there for a century.

-In October 2014, a village mosque was set alight in an suspected arson attack by Israeli settlers as part of the price tag attack.
+In October 2014, a village mosque was set alight in a suspected arson attack by Israeli settlers as part of a "price tag" attack.
 A similar arson attack took place in April 2018, with settlers also spraying graffiti on the mosque walls.

 Economy

 The village's total land area is 34,700 dunams, of which 1,783 is built-up area.
 Around 62% of the remaining land is covered with olive and almond groves, 8% with other fruits and vegetables and the remaining 30% for grazing purposes.

-Aqraba's unemployment rate is above 50%.
-As the Palestinian labor force is unable to work in Israeli localities, the town's workers currently hold public and private jobs.
-Some also depend on agriculture and industrial workshops as main sources of income.
+Sources of employment include public sector jobs, agriculture and industry.